COMMUNITY HEALTH WORKER RESOURCE

-The Foundation for Healthy Generations is finalizing a new, web-based educational resource to share tools for starting and maintaining a neighborhood-based Community Health Worker (CHW) program.
-It reflects the lessons learned from 10 years’ experience in the field.
+This site was created to share resources for starting and maintaining a neighborhood-based Community Health Worker (CHW) program.
+It reflects our lessons learned from 10 years of experience in the field.

 If you are new to this work, these tools and stories can help you decide if this approach can work for your community.